Annosz/Annosz/README.md

 I am Hungarian Senior Software Engineer working at Diligent.<br/>

-- 🔭 I’m currently working as a .NET Web API developer with MSSQL, Angular and AWS 🚀.
+- 🔭 I’m currently working as a .NET developer on AWS 🚀.
-- 🌱 I’m learning to became an Azure Developer Associate (AZ-204).
+- 🌱 I’m learning to became an AWS Certified Solutions Architect Associate (SAA-C03).
 - 👯 I’m looking to collaborate with other Stardew Valley mod developers.
 - 🤔 I’m always looking for help with [UIInfoSuite2](https://github.com/Annosz/UIInfoSuite2).
-- 💬 Ask me about coffee, puzzles and .NET.
+- 💬 Ask me about coffee, puzzles and video games.
 - 📚 Fun fact: read 52 books a year... in the last 3 years!
 - ⚡ Fun fact: husband at 24, father at 27.
 - 🎢 Profile Visitors Count:  ![](https://visitor-badge.glitch.me/badge?page_id=Annosz)